dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 APE discovers a better zero-shot CoT prompt than the human engineered "Let's think step by step" prompt from (Kojima et al., 2022).

-The prompt "Let's work this out it a step by step way to be sure we have the right answer." elicits chain-of-though reasoning and improves performance on the MultiArith and GSM8K benchmarks:
+The prompt "Let's work this out it a step by step to be sure we have the right answer." elicits chain-of-though reasoning and improves performance on the MultiArith and GSM8K benchmarks:

 ![](../img/ape-zero-shot-cot.png)